waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### marketplace_remote.notification_about_pending_project_updates

-A notification about pending project updates
+A notification about pending project updates.
+The recipients are customer owners

 #### Templates